What is Spam?

 - Administer confirmed ‘opt-in’ mailing lists where the recipient or would-be subscriber provides a positive response to an initial email e.g. the recipient replies to an email or clicks on a link in the email indicating consent.

-- A ‘remove’ or ‘unsubscribe’ link (an opt-out procedure) must be provided to make it easier for the recipient to revoke consent or to cancel their subscription.
+- A ‘remove’ or ‘unsubscribe’ link (an opt-out procedure) must be provided to make it easier for the recipient to revoke consent or cancel their subscription.
 Mailings must cease promptly once a subscription is cancelled.

 - Mailing list administrators must take adequate steps to ensure that their lists are not used for abusive purposes.